Implementation

 Parametricity improvement:

-Changed: retry-count from hardcoded 3 to parameter
+Changed: retry count from hardcoded 3 to parameter

 Why: Different use cases need different retry counts